outofbits/thor/README.md

 in the demo folder.
 Docker images can be found on this [Dockerhub repository](https://hub.docker.com/repository/docker/adalove/thor).

 ## Peers
-This tool is centered around peers and a peer must be uniquely identified by a name.
+This tool is centered around Jörmungandr peers and such a peer must be uniquely identified by a name.
 A peer must moreover specify its API endpoint.
 In the following, a list of possible properties is listed with a description.

 | Name | Description | Required |
 |---| ---- | ----- |